reganmarie/greendelacreme/journals/adam_azai.md

 An aha moment was fixing the syntax error in the dropdown component as I noticed there was no return statement for the function.

+## April 7, 2023

+Today, I worked on:

+* Pair programming with Regan
+* Forum Detail

+I pair programmed with Regan.
+I was the watcher and mainly just advised Regan on syntax or console errors that would appear.

+An aha moment was using backticks for our variables to pass in the id we needed.

 ## April 6, 2023

 Today, I worked on: